sharan01x/blog/_posts/2024-01-10-rabbit-r1-review.md

 ___
 # The Launch of Something New

 To say that the Rabbit team copied the Steve Jobs keynote would be an understatement!
 The only thing missing was the Vera Wang turtleneck.
 It was a black t-shirt instead, but otherwise the same slide style from Apple Keynote with the gradient, the same format for the presentation, the hand gestures, including the "One more thing..." announcement in the end.
 But OnePlus did this too before, including the turtleneck.
 While it was thought to be cringe-worthy at the time, the product made up for the lack of originality in presentation.

-But let's not get hung up on style and look at the substance instead.
+So, let's not get hung up on style and look at the substance instead.
 # Background

 The tech-world has been in pursuit of two things for the past couple of years.
 The first is an answer to what replaces the smart phone.
 Depending on who you ask, the smartphone has stayed relatively the same since its debut in 2007.
 It's been upgraded in small ways with better screens, cameras and sensors, but otherwise the form-factor has stayed relatively the same since the beginning despite some major flaws in the structure.
 But it's been more than 16 years, Steve Jobs isn't around and everyone's looking for the smartphone killer.